-IEC C 60601-1-2: Table 1 - Guidance - electromagnetic emissions romagnetic environment specified below.
-The customer or it is used in such an environment.
+IEC 60601-1-2: Table 1 - Guidance - electromagnetic emissions The Ventoux is intended for use in the electromagnetic environment specified below.
+The customer or the user of the Ventoux should assure that it is used in such an environment.
 Emissions test Compliance Electromagnetic environment - guidance RF emissions CISPR 11 Group 1 The Ventoux uses RF energy only for its internal function.
 Therefore, its RF emissions are very low and are not likely to cause any interference in nearby electronic equipment.
 RF emissions CISPR 11 Class B Harmonic emissions IEC 61000-3-2 Class A The Ventoux is suitable for use in all establishments, including domestic establishments and those directly connected to the public low voltage power supply network that supplies buildings used for domestic Voltage fluctuations/ flicker emissions IEC 61000-3-3 Complies purposes.